 Park under Kellogg at 605 S. Wichita.
 Parking is free there.

-SUP and kayak rentals are cash-only.
+Kayak rentals are cash-only.

 This is a great idea for a fun date activity.